jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 Recently learned that his ex-wife Sarah Stoneheart hid their child (5 year old daughter named, ???) from him because he was too unstable.

+## Current Events
+Recently sacrificed being remembered as a husband and a father for more power.
+Only he remembers being married and being the father to his late son and living daughter.

 ### Description and Characteristics
 Large imposing goliath, shaved head, and beard.
 Wears full armor most often.
 Has multiple tattoos.